Ronda Rousey

-Rousey is the only woman to be the champion in both the UFC and WWE, as well as the only woman to headline a pay-per-view event in both companies.
+Rousey is the only woman to become a champion in both the UFC and WWE as well as the only woman to headline a pay-per-view event in both companies.
 She was voted the best female athlete of all time in a 2015 ESPN fan poll, and Fox Sports described her as "one of the defining athletes of the 21st century."
-Rousey has also appeared in films, including The Expendables 3 (2014), Furious 7 (2015), and Mile 22 (2018), and relegraphy My Fight / Your Fight in 2015.
+Rousey has also appeared in films, including The Expendables 3 (2014), Furious 7 (2015), and Mile 22 (2018), and published her autobiography, My Fight / Your Fight, in 2015.

 Early life

 Ronda Jean Rousey was born in Riverside, California on February 1, 1987, the youngest of three daughters of AnnMaria De Mars (née Waddell) and Ronald John Rousey, after whom she was named.
-Her mother, a decorated judoka, was the first American to win a World Judo Championship (in 1984).
-Rousey is of English, Polish, and, through her maternal grandfather, Trinidadian and Venezuelan ancestry.
-One of her maternal great-grandfathers, Alfred E. Waddell, was a Trinidadian doctor who emigrated to Canada and became one of the first Black physicians in North America, while a maternal great-grandmother was born in Caracas, Venezuela.
+Her mother, a decorated judoka, was the first American to win a World Judo Championship (in 1984, as AnnMaria Burns).
+Her father worked for a manufacturing company, was a member of the Society for the Advancement of Material and Process Engineering, and prior to his death had been awarded a patent for a police protective shield.
+Rousey is of English, Polish, Venezuelan, Trinidadian, and Canadian ancestry.
+One of her maternal great-grandfathers, Alfred Waddell, was a Trinidadian doctor who immigrated to Canada and became one of the first black physicians in North America, while a maternal great-grandmother was born in Caracas, Venezuela.
 Her stepfather is an aerospace engineer.
-When Rousey was eight years old, her biological father, who had broken his back while sledding with his kids, committed suicide.
+When Rousey was eight years old, her biological father, who had broken his back while sledding with his kids, died by suicide.
 AnnMaria pursued a PhD in educational psychology at the University of California, Riverside as her daughters grew up.

 For the first six years of her life, Rousey struggled with speech and could not form an intelligible sentence due to apraxia, a neurological childhood speech sound disorder.
 This speech disorder was attributed to being born with her umbilical cord wrapped around her neck.
 When Rousey was three years old, her mother and father moved from Riverside, California, to Jamestown, North Dakota, to obtain intensive speech therapy with specialists at Minot State University.
 Rousey dropped out of high school and later earned her GED.
 She was raised between Jamestown and Southern California, retiring from her judo career at 21 and starting her MMA career at 22 when she realized that she did not want to spend her life in a conventional field of work.